-Initially, I traveled with black Outdoor Research Ferrosi pants and black Esprit Cargo pants – both did a great job.
-After 2 years, I replaced those with the ones I’m still using now: khaki-colored Kuhl Splash Roll-up Pants and black Macpac Trekker V2 Pants.
+Initially, I travelled with black Outdoor Research Ferrosi pants and black Esprit Cargo pants – both did a great job.
+After 2 years, I replaced those with the ones I’m still using now: khaki-coloured Kuhl Splash Roll-up Pants and black Macpac Trekker V2 Pants.
 The roll-up pants are starting to wear thin in a few places, and I’m going to replace them with the same pair soon.

 I just love the empire style shape, and even after almost 8 years, it’s still going strong.
 It’s perfect for a date night, and I even wore it at a friend’s wedding.
 It’s super versatile.
 So, if you have a similar dress that you just love there is no reason not to add it to your carry-on wardrobe.
 Just make sure it doesn’t wrinkle easily.

 I always travel with a swimsuit.
 I had a different one initially (a black one).
 I even had two at some stage: the black one and my current one.
 But one fine day, I hung my black bikini on the back ladder of the campervan in New Zealand to dry, and I forgot to take it when I drove off.
 Oh, well… I hope it didn’t cause a traffic accident.